Why vaccines are important?

 - Outbreaks of vaccine-preventable diseases can and do still occur today

 - Many procedures and steps are followed to make sure our vaccines are very safe

-- Vaccines give you power to protect you and your family from getting sick
+- Vaccines give you the power to protect yourself and your family from getting sick

 - Vaccines aren’t just for children

 Where can I get vaccinated?

 Three Rivers District Health Department offers a wide variety of vaccines to meet the needs of our communities including vaccines for children, adolescents, adults, and employers who live, work, and play in our service areas.
 Call your local health center for qualifications and immunization availability.